HegemanLab/galaxy-tardis-bigdeletedbinaries/README.md

 The TARDIS needs to use docker to run commands in the other containers.
 Therefore, you will need to forward the dockerd socket into the container, as shown below.

-It is likely you will include this in a composition.
-If you don't, you will invoke it as:
 ```
 # using rootless dockerd on usernetes
 TARDIS="docker run --rm -ti -v ${XDG_RUNTIME_DIR}/docker.sock:/var/run/docker.sock -v /path/to/export:/export --name tardis tardis"